Cognitive Reserve: What it is, Aging, Alzheimer’s and How To Improve It

 David Snowdon conducted a study in 1986 with 678 nuns in the United States.
 He hoped to determine if cognitive reserve played some role in the development of Alzheimer’s disease.

 He decided to use nuns because he wanted to be able to observe a homogenous group of people who had similar lifestyles and habits.
-Over 17 years, Snowdon asked the nuns to take cognitive tests, psychological exams, genetic tests, and requested that they donate their brains to science after their passing so he would be able to see if there was a relation between Alzheimer’s and cognitive reserve.
+Over 17 years, Snowdon asked the nuns to take cognitive tests, psychological exams, genetic tests and requested that they donate their brains to science after their passing so he would be able to see if there was a relation between Alzheimer’s and cognitive reserve.

-Interestingly enough, he found out that Sister Bernadette, who died of a heart attack at the age of 85, had advanced Alzheimer’s disease despite not having showed any signs.
+Interestingly enough, he found out that Sister Bernadette, who died of a heart attack at the age of 85, had advanced Alzheimer’s disease despite not having shown any signs.
 How it is possible that her brain showed that she had Alzheimer’s if she never showed any symptoms?

 Snowdon later discovered, with the help of Jim Mortimer (Director of Geriatric Investigation at a medical center in Minneapolis), that Bernadette’s brain had somehow self-compensated for the disease, making her disease imperceptible.

-The team compared all of the tests, and even studied the nun’s autobiographies that each woman had written before entering the order (with the help of Susan Kemper, psycholinguist, to analyze the language).
+The team compared all of the tests and even studied the nun’s auto biographies that each woman had written before entering the order (with the help of Susan Kemper, psycholinguist, to analyze the language).
 These autobiographies allowed the two researchers to observe the monosyllable and multi-syllable words they used, the frequency with which they use uncommon words, complex grammatical structure, etc.

-In this analysis, they saw that those who had a richer vocabulary were, in general, part of the healthy group, and that they enjoyed reading in their youth (which helps build cognitive reserve).
+In this analysis, they saw that those who had a richer vocabulary were, in general, part of the healthy group and that they enjoyed reading in their youth (which helps build cognitive reserve).

 Once all of the results were analyzed, Snowdon saw how an Alzheimer’s brain with good cognitive reserve won’t show the symptoms of the disease.
 Cognitive reserve may help in the formation of new neural connections between the neurons damaged by Alzheimer’s.
 The study also determined that “Alzheimer’s isn’t a disease that you either have or not.
 It’s a complex process that develops over decades and is affected by a number of biological, intellectual, emotional, social, and cultural factors, along with many others.”
 According to the study, Alzheimer’s could be considered a disease that develops over time and as a consequence of a number of experiences.